MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/form.md

 permalink: /how-to-test/form/
 ---

-There are several types of HTML form fields and ensuring each type is accessible is crucial to enabling all users to fully engage with a site.
+There are several types of HTML form fields, and ensuring each type is accessible is crucial.
+It's about providing an equal and respectful user experience for all, regardless of their abilities.
+## <step-number>1</step-number> How to test

-## <step-number>1</step-number> Input Fields
+## Input Fields
 {: .divider }
-Input fields allow users to provide information such as text, numbers and passwords.
-Keyboard and screen reader users should be able focus on each input field with their tab key, enter the relevant information, and tab away.
+Input fields, such as text, numbers, and passwords, are designed to be user-friendly.
+Keyboard and screen reader users can easily focus on each input field with their tab key, enter the relevant information, and tab away, just like any other user.
 <example>
 {% include /examples/input-text.html %}
 </example>

-## <step-number>2</step-number> Checkboxes
+## Checkboxes
 {: .divider }
 Checkboxes allow users to select one or more options from a list.
 Keyboard and screen reader users should be able to focus on each checkbox field with their tab key and use the enter or space keys to select or unselect the item.
 <example>
 {% include /examples/input-checkbox.html %}
 </example>

-## <step-number>3</step-number> Radio Buttons
+## Radio Buttons
 {: .divider }
 Radio buttons allow users to select a single option from a list.
-Only one radio button in a group should be be selectable at a time.
+Only one radio button in a group should be selectable at a time.
 Keyboard and screen reader users should be able to focus on the group of radio buttons using the tab key.
 Arrow keys move focus between each radio option.
 Options can be automatically selected as they receive focus with the arrow keys, or they can be selected using the space key.
-Pressing tab navigates aways from the radio group.
+Pressing the tab navigates you away from the radio group.
 <example>
 <fieldset>
   <legend>